-- replacement of such software as long as the state agency or political subdivision is properly notified of the necessary - 3 replacements and the replacement software is similar to the existing - 4 software.
+D. Any state infrastructure provider that removes, discontinues, or replaces any prohibited software shall not be required to obtain any additional permits from any state agency or political subdivision for the removal, discontinuance, or replacement of such software as long as the state agency or political subdivision is properly notified of the necessary replacements and the replacement software is similar to the existing software.

-SECTION 17.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 13004 of Title 74, unless there
+5 SECTION 17.
+NEW LAW A new section of law to be codified 6 in the Oklahoma Statutes as Section 13004 of Title 74, unless there 7 is created a duplication in numbering, reads as follows:

-- A. The Office of the Attorney General shall establish a process by which local officials, states officials, or other persons may submit information or concerns to the Office regarding non-notified transactions in Oklahoma.
-The Office of the Attorney General may adopt any necessary rules to implement the provisions of this subsection. - B. The Office of the Attorney General may submit a memorandum or report concerning non-notified transactions the Attorney General has identified in Oklahoma to the Committee on Foreign Investment in the United States. - C. The Office of the Attorney General shall: - 1.
-Retain a copy of any documents submitted to the Committee on 20 Foreign Investment in the United States that are included with a 21 memorandum or report submitted under the provisions of subsection B 22 of this section; and - 23 2.
-Notify the Legislature and the Governor as soon as practicable after submitting a memorandum, report, or other
+A. The Office of the Attorney General shall establish a process by which local officials, states officials, or other persons may submit information or concerns to the Office regarding non-notified transactions in Oklahoma.
+The Office of the Attorney General may adopt any necessary rules to implement the provisions of this subsection.

+B. The Office of the Attorney General may submit a memorandum or report concerning non-notified transactions the Attorney General has identified in Oklahoma to the Committee on Foreign Investment in the United States.

+18 C. The Office of the Attorney General shall:

+Retain a copy of any documents submitted to the Committee on Foreign Investment in the United States that are included with a memorandum or report submitted under the provisions of subsection B of this section; and

+23 2.
+Notify the Legislature and the Governor as soon as24 practicable after submitting a memorandum, report, or other

 1 information pursuant to the provisions of subsection B of this

 2 section.

 3 SECTION 18.
 This act shall become effective November 1, 2025.

 4 Passed the Senate the 11th day of March, 2025.

 5

-6 Dunaiding Offices of the Courts

-7 Presiding Officer of the Senate
+6 Presiding Officer of the Senate

+7

 8 Passed the House of Representatives the day of,

 9 2025.

 10

 11 Presiding Officer of the House

 12 of Representatives

 13

 14

 15

 16

 17

 18

 19

 20

 21

 22

 23

 24